 31:4 reserved RO 0x00 Software should not rely on the value of a reserved bit.
-To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.
-3 TAAMS R/W 0 GPTM TimerA Alternate Mode Select
+To provide compatibility with future products, the value of a reserved bit should preserved across a read-modify-write operation.
+3 TAAMS R/W 0 GPTM TimerA Alternate Mode Select The TAAMS values are defined as follows:

-0 Capture mode is enabled.
+Capture mode is enabled.